markfloryan/gamedesign/homeworks/alphabuild.md

 3. **Start Screen**: Your game needs to have some kind of start screen.
 The player should not be simply dropped into the middle of gameplay right away.

-4. **Animations / Simple Effects**: All animations / basic effects should be implemented. this includes things like animations of playable characters and NPCs, simple effects needed for your primary mechanics (e.g., light effect for a mechanic based on lighting up platforms),
+4. **Animations / Simple Effects**: All animations / basic effects should be implemented. this includes animations of playable characters / important NPCs and simple effects needed for your primary mechanics (e.g., light effect for a mechanic based on lighting up platforms).
+This does **NOT** include polish effects like extra animations, particle effects, animating static background objects, etc.